 Yoichi Space Museum 余市宇宙記念館

-A museum dedicated to Japan's first astronaut, space technology, and the mysteries of space
+A museum dedicated to Japan's first NASA astronaut, space technology, and the mysteries of space

-Yoichi is the hometown of Mamoru Mohri, a scientist and the first Japanese astronaut.
-He went on his first space mission in 1992, and a space dome was made to celebrate this.
-It has a lot of information on the cosmos and scale models.
+Yoichi is the hometown of Mamoru Mohri, a scientist and Japan's first NASA astronaut.
+The museum was opened in 1992 in honor of his achievements.
+It has a lot of information on the cosmos.
 Yoichi Space Museum is a facility adjoining the Space Apple Yoichi Roadside Station.

 - Visiting Mohri Memorial Hall to learn more about Mohri and what he did